Can I handle a Texas medical malpractice claim on my own, or should I hire a lawyer?Painter Law Firm's frequently asked question (FAQ) series

 It’s at this point that injured patients make their first mistake.
 With no experience to draw on to figure out how to answer that question, they look to their out-of-pocket expenses.
 When you add those numbers up, it’s usually not a lot of money.

-Hospital representatives jump at the opportunity to close out a legitimate potential claim and keep it confidential and away from public view for lowball settlement.
+Hospital representatives jump at the opportunity to close out a legitimate potential claim and keep it confidential and away from public view for a lowball settlement.
 Sometimes all they offer is a few dollars on top of writing off the medical bills that the patient incurred because of the hospital’s own poor care.

-A top-rated experienced Houston, Texas medical malpractice attorney, on the other hand, knows and understands that out-of-pocket expenses, or economic damages, or only part of the equation.
+A top-rated experienced Houston, Texas medical malpractice attorney, on the other hand, knows and understands that out-of-pocket expenses, or economic damages, are only part of the equation.
 Under Texas law, a medical malpractice plaintiff can recover for both economic damages and noneconomic damages.

 Economic damages are the types of harms and losses that are easy to put a dollar sign to.
 The significant elements of economic damages are typically lost wages and additional medical bills (past or future) caused by the negligent, substandard treatment.